-- 1. For the previous permit cycle, pay into a collective fund to implement regional status and trends monitoring and effectiveness and source control identification studies by December 1, 2019. - 2.
-For the current permit cycle, by December 1, 2019, notify Ecology of the city's intent to pay into a collective fund to implement the following programs: - Regional status and trends monitoring - Stormwater management program effectiveness and source identification studies or conduct stormwater discharge monitoring. - 3.
+- 1. For the current permit cycle, by December 1, 2019, notify Ecology of the city's intent to pay into a collective fund to implement the following programs: - Regional status and trends monitoring - Stormwater management program effectiveness and source identification studies or conduct stormwater discharge monitoring. - 2.
 Submit records of SWMP activities tracked and/or maintained in response to requests by the Stormwater Action Monitoring Coordinator.